-Choosing to activate Turnitin on an assignment in the Canvas LMS is a faculty-choice option, and some of faculty may opt to use Turnitin extensively, while others may not at all.
+Choosing to activate Turnitin on an assignment in the Canvas LMS is a faculty option.
 Policies regarding Park’s usage of Turnitin for faculty and students are provided on this webpage.

-Should an instructor decide to activate Turnitin on an assignment, student instructions for submitting to Turnitin via Canvas are located in the Canvas Guides here: https://guides.instructure.com/m/4212/l/64908-how-do-i-submit-a-turnitin-assignment
+Should an instructor decide to activate Turnitin on an assignment, student instructions for submitting to Turnitin via Canvas are located in the Canvas Guides.

 Distance learning is an essential piece of many of Park’s programs.
 Giving exams to distance learning students poses a unique set of issues since they are often not on campus to be proctored by Park representatives.
-To minimize these risks, Park has contracted with ProctorU, a private online proctoring service, to remotely proctor online exams for those students who are unable to take exams on campus.
+To minimize these risks, Park has contracted with ProctorU, a private online proctoring service, to remotely proctor online exams for those students.

 If you require testing accommodations because of a qualifying disability: